 My go-to’s are:

-• Explore the Ancient Bristlecone Pine Forest: hike through and learn about 4000-year-old trees
+- Explore the Ancient Bristlecone Pine Forest: hike the 4.5-mile Methuselah Trail through 4000-year-old trees

 Free Camping in Bishop: My Advice